Cameroon GCE Results 2020 Released With Grades?

 It is that time of the year again when the candidates of the GCE exams are extremely anxious to know if they will be going to high school, the university or not.
 So the “GCE fever” is presently being felt everywhere in the streets across cities, towns and villages especially in the English speaking regions of Cameroon.

-In this article, we will tell you how you will check your results and those of your friends with absolutely no stress when they are eventually released hours from now.
+In this article, we will tell you how to easily check your GCE results when they are eventually released hours from now.

-As of this moment, the results of the 2019 session of the Cameroon General Education (GCE) exams are still to be published.
-Although rumors have been circulating on different social media platforms purporting that the results have been released, the rumors are totally fake!
+As of this moment, the results of the 2020 session of the Cameroon General Education (GCE) exams are still to be published.
+Although rumors have been circulating on different social media platforms purporting that the results have been released, the rumors are not true!

 While everyone expect the official publication of the results to be in a few hours or days from now, a PDF document of the ordinary level results however found its way in the hands of many and didn’t take long to go viral on WhatsApp groups.

-After doing our verification, we noticed that these GCE Results 2019 circulating online are results of the 2018 session.
-So, if you have gone through the misleading results and couldn’t find your name, remain calm, chill and wait for the official 2019 results.
+After doing our verification, we noticed that these Cameroon GCE Results for 2020 circulating online are results of the 2019 session.
+So, if you have gone through the misleading results and couldn’t find your name, remain calm, chill and wait for the official 2020 results.

 When the results are published, you will be able to access the complete results HERE.